 He has considerable experience in patent drafting, patent oppositions and patent infringement, due diligence and freedom to operate advice.
 David lectures in patent and copyright law and integrated circuit legislation for the University of Melbourne and Monash University.
 He was a member of the Australian Government's Professional Standards Board for Patent and Trade Mark Attorneys from 2006 to 2012.
 He is currently responsible for the patent practice of Davies Collison Cave and has been a partner since 1992.

 David is an International Councillor of the Asian Patent Attorneys Association (APAA), and represents Australia on the Patents Committee for APAA.
-David is also the Vice President, Secretary and Treasurer for APAA (Australia Group) Inc. He has worked as in-house counsel in London, UK.
+David is also the President of APAA (Australia Group) Inc. He has worked as in-house counsel in London, UK.

 David has over 20 years experience acting on behalf of large corporations, research institutes, universities and start-up companies, both in Australia and overseas.
 He has successfully handled many complex patent oppositions, and is adept at managing large patent portfolios.
 He acted in the first finding of infringement by a Court under semiconductor chip protection legislation.
 David has been invited to speak on intellectual property law for computer software and integrated circuit protection by a large number of organisations, including the Australian Patent Office, the Victorian Computer Law Society, the New South Wales Computer Law Society, the Intellectual Property Society of Australia and New Zealand, the Institute of Patent and Trade Mark Attorneys,IEEE, LAWASIA and ACLA.
 His articles have been published in a number of intellectual property journals.